 Check out the Puck Fair festival for more information

-The Puck Fair is known as ‘Aonach an Phoic’ in Irish.
-This literally means festival of the goat.
-The Puck fair is one of Ireland’s oldest festivals and offers free family-friendly street entertainment daily.
+The Puck Fair is known as ‘Aonach a Phoic’ in Irish.
+This means the festival of the goat.
+The Puck Fair is one of Ireland’s oldest festivals and offers daily free, family-friendly street entertainment.

-Every year a group of people go into the mountains and catch a wild goat.
-The goat is brought back into town and the ‘Queen of Puck’ usually a young school girl, crowns the goat ‘King of Puck’.
+Every year, a group of people go into the mountains and catch a wild goat.
+The goat is brought back into town, and the ‘Queen of Puck,’ usually a young school girl, crowns it ‘King of Puck’.

-The festival is believed to date back to ancient Ireland, but the first offical Puck Fair was recorded in 1613, when the pre-existing fair was given legal status.
+The festival is believed to date back to ancient Ireland, but the first official Puck Fair was recorded in 1613 when the pre-existing fair was given legal status.

 Another legend goes that a flock of goats saw an army of pillagers and headed for the mountains during the 17th century.
-One goat broke away from the flock and headed into the town, which alerted inhabitants that danger was close by.
+One goat broke away from the flock and headed into the town, alerting inhabitants that danger was nearby.

-Another theory states that the festival has ties to the pagan festival of Lughnasa, which symbolised the beginning of the harvest season.
-The goat is a symbol of fertility which also supports this.
-Some speculate that the goat is tied to the horned Celtic god of nature called Cerrunos, though this has been rejected by most historians.
+Another theory states that the festival is tied to the pagan festival of Lughnasa, which symbolises the beginning of the harvest season.
+The goat, a symbol of fertility, also supports this.
+Some speculate that the goat is tied to the horned Celtic god of nature called Cerrunos, though most historians have rejected this.

-The ethics of the fair is something that has come into dispute in recent years due to the nature of the festival.
-The goat is held in a small cage for three days and on the 3rd day he is led back into the mountains.
+The ethics of the fair have come into dispute in recent years due to the nature of the festival.
+The goat is held in a small cage for three days, and on the third day, he is led back into the mountains.
 He is fed and watered under veterinary supervision, but many animal rights activists are campaigning to keep this tradition in the past.
-What do you think about this issue of the goat’s welfare during the festival?
+What do you think about the issue of goat welfare during the festival?

-Due to unprecedented heat of 29 degrees in 2022, the goat was taken down from the cage on the first day of the festival.
+Due to the unprecedented heat of 29 degrees in 2022, the goat was removed from the cage on the festival’s first day.

-During the Puck fair, pubs stay open until 3am, which is a legal exception in Ireland as 2am is the usual closing time.
-The festival is celebrated with plenty of entertainment in the arts and there is plenty to enjoy over the 3 day event.
+During the Puck fair, pubs stay open until 3 am, a legal exception in Ireland as 2 am is the usual closing time.
+The festival is celebrated with plenty of entertainment in the arts, and there is plenty to enjoy over the 3-day event.

 #12.
 The Rose of Tralee – Traditional Irish Festivals